webplatform/docs/concepts/proprietary_internet_explorer_techniques/index.md

 ---
-title: proprietary internet explorer techniques
+title: Proprietary Internet Explorer Techniques
+readiness: 'In Progress'
+summary: "Back at the times of the browser wars between Microsoft and Netscape both vendors built all sorts of proprietary technology into their browsers.
+This had different reasons:\n"
 tags:
   - Concept
   - Pages
-readiness: 'In Progress'
-summary: "Back at the times of the browser wars between Microsoft and Netscape both vendors built all sorts of proprietary technology into their browsers.
-This had different reasons:\n"
 uri: 'concepts/proprietary internet explorer techniques'

 ---
-# Proprietary Internet Explorer Techniques

-## Summary
+## <span>Summary</span>

 Back at the times of the browser wars between Microsoft and Netscape both vendors built all sorts of proprietary technology into their browsers.
 This had different reasons: